Teens who led police on high-speed chase through Livonia couldn't be jailed due to lack of space

 Police discovered another crime committed by the teens hours before the chase.

-“The vehicle was in the process of being released into NCIS as stolen during the pursuit,” the chief said.
+“The vehicle was in the process of being released into NCIC as stolen during the pursuit,” the chief said.

 But due to lack of space at any of the nearby juvenile detention centers, police could not hold the two teens.